CURRICULUM VITAE

 French ( speak, read, write fluently )

-Haitian Creole ( speak fluently, read and write moderately )
+Haitian ( speak, read and write fluently )

 German ( read and write moderately )